iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 {% endhighlight %}

+Based on code-level analysis, both MAPPO-FP and Noisy-MAPPO can be viewed as instances of IPPO, where the noise vector in Noisy-MAPPO is equivalent to a Gaussian distributed `agent_id`, while MAPPO-FP is simply IPPO with supplementary global information appended to the input of the value function.
+Their common characteristic is that each agent has an independent value function.

 ## Experiments

 We reproduced some of the experimental results from the original IPPO, MAPPO, and Noisy-MAPPO papers, and borrowed the corresponding settings to use in this blog.